Where to buy the Xbox series X: Restock updates from Currys, Argos and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Who could restock Microsoft’s console in the UK today?
+Xbox series X stock - live: Very restock is available now – how to get the console

-Microsoft’s newest console has been selling out quickly.
-Here’s where you can find one Asda, Game, Very and more

-2022 is well underway and we’re still seeing a shortage of the Xbox series X, Microsoft’s next-generation gaming machine that resembles a fridge.
-The Xbox series S is still readily available at many large retailers but the demand for its larger, more powerful counterpart has not had the same luck.
+Follow along for instant stock tracking news from Currys, Amazon, Argos, Smyths and more

+The Xbox series X launched in 2020, but a pandemic-induced shortage of microchips coupled with bottlenecks in the supply chain have left Microsoft’s next-generation console out of stock for most of the year.

 Which UK retailers stock the Xbox series X?

-Note: Update: The Xbox series X is in stock at Very.
-Read on for more details.